 Research shows that one way to get your kids to try new foods is to engage them in the selection and cooking of them.
 This fun and engaging farmers’ market scavenger hunt is one great way to do that.

 With the lure of fresh baked goods, luscious fruit, chocolate and the occasional adorable puppy, my kids usually don’t need to much more incentive to come with me to the farmer’s market (or the “farmer”, as they used to call it.)
 Nonetheless, I love this creative scavenger hunt that Michelle Stern put together for parents, teachers or camp counselors to do with kids when they visit the farm markets.
 Let me know how your kids score on the hunt!

 “Before school starts, gather your kids and take them to the farmer’s market.
 They will love to taste the fresh and seasonal produce.
 They might also enjoy a little detective work…

 - Find a yellow fruit or vegetable.
 What is it?

-- Find a purple food with an interesting shape.
+- Locate a purple food with an interesting shape.
 What is it?

 - Find a red food that is bigger than your fist.
 What is it?

-- Find a green food that you have not tasted before.
+- Search for a green food that you have not tasted before.
 What is it?

 - Taste an organic strawberry and one that conventionally grown (not organic).
 Compare the flavor.
 Which one tastes better?